 Green beans are a convenient and popular addition to many recipes, and freezing is one of the best ways to preserve green beans for future use.
 Frozen green beans have more nutrients than pressure-canned beans, and giving the green beans a quick blanching in boiling water before freezing them ensures that they retain their original texture and color when you get around to cooking with them.

 This method uses a single layer initial freeze that prevents the green beans from clumping together.
-The fact that they stay loose is a big advantage when you have a quart container of frozen green beans but only need to take out half that much for a recipe.
+The fact that they stay loose is a big advantage when you have a large container of frozen green beans but only want to use half that much for a recipe.
+Bonus: you can use this same method to blanch and freeze wax beans.

 Preparing Green Beans for Blanching